Vallisneria Care – A Complete Guide

 Vals are tall rosette aquatic plants that have a very grass-like appearance.
 The leaf margins have small spines, and the shape of the leaves is pretty variable, being either straight, twisted, or spiraled.

-The leaf width also varies and can be strap-like up to an inch across or very narrow, almost like Hairgrass (Eleocharis).
+The leaf width also varies and is strap-like up to an inch across or very narrow, almost like Hairgrass (Eleocharis).
 Vallisneria leaves are light green and grow upwards, reaching as long as 7 feet in some types.

 These plants grow from green runners or stolons, which they send out over the top of the substrate before sending out roots.
 When they grow out of the water they will have flowering and seed production